KabbAmine/vCoolor.vim/README.md

 * Insert or modify rgba or hsla colors.

-In GNU/Linux it uses a simple GTK+ dialog via [Yad](http://sourceforge.net/projects/yad-dialog/).
+In GNU/Linux it uses a simple GTK+.

 ![vCoolor](.img/screen.png)